MicrosoftDocs/power-platform/power-platform/enterprise-templates/hr/onboarding-buddy/customize.md

 Once you've added the *Buddy Onboard Emails* flow, you can edit the emails.

 1. Go to the *unmanaged* Onboarding Buddy solution and select the **Buddy Onboard Emails** flow.
-1. In the flow and make your changes, find the email you want to update and make your changes.
+1. In the flow, find the email you want to update and make your changes.
 1. Save your flow.

 ## Update program information in the app user interface